 On June 8, 2022, the Canadian Greenhouse Gas Offset Credit System Regulations were published in the Canada Gazette.
 The regulations establish a regulatory framework to allow certain kinds of projects to generate and sell offset credits for use in the federal OBPS through Canada's Greenhouse Gas Offset Credit System.
 The system enables project proponents to generate federal offset credits through projects that reduce GHG emissions under a published federal GHG offset protocol.
 Offset credits can then be sold to those seeking to meet limits imposed under the OBPS or those seeking to meet voluntary targets.
-Currently, there are no approved federal offset protocols applicable to the oil and gas sector.

-On June 20, 2022, the federal Clean Fuel Regulations came into force and took effect July 2023.
+In July 2023, the federal Clean Fuel Regulations took effect.
 The Clean Fuel Regulations aim to discourage the use of fossil fuels by increasing the price of those fuels when compared to lower-carbon alternatives, imposing obligations on primary suppliers of transportation fuels in Canada, and requiring fuels to contain a minimum percentage of renewable fuel content and meet emissions caps calculated over the life cycle of the fuel.
 The Clean Fuel Regulations also establish a market for compliance credits.
 Compliance credits can be generated by primary suppliers, among others, through carbon capture and storage, producing or importing low-emission fuel, or through end-use fuel switching (for example, operating an electric vehicle charging network).